 Certain essential oils and natural peptides have tiny molecular sizes which can penetrate the skin to activate this collagen synthesis.

 We stock a few amazing organic products important for anti-ageing.
 An Ayurvedic brand, Puraveda contains peptides, Matrixyl (speeds up the synthesis of Type I, II, IV, elastin and hyaluronic), argireline (nature’s botox), CoQ10 as well as hyaluronic acid that plumps up the skin.
 Within their products are botanicals that reduce inflammation, promote collagen and stabilise collagen.
+They boast that it has been clinically proven to reduce wrinkles and fine lines by up to 60% in less than 60 days.
+Depression scarring can also be helped with these products.

 Our other product line is Wildcrafted Organics.
 Their Wild Plum Illuminating C Complex contains the amazing Kakadu plum.
 Also containing knotgrass, which is photo-protective and Leuphasyl, another botox like peptide.
 Antarctine increases levels of Collagen I, IV and Elastin.